-Know the row spacing of the field you intend to detassel and follow the steps below to properly obtain the desired tread setting.
+Knowing the row spacing of the field one intends to detassel, follow the steps below to properly obtain the desired tread

 - To adjust the tread width in or out, park the detasseler on level ground and shut off the engine. - Loosen the leg mounting bolts on both the front and rear legs on one side of the detasseler only (fig. 4.1).